-Resources are available to assist the BAC staff, temporary employees, faculty, administrator and students in understanding and dealing with drug and alcohol abuse.
-To receive information students should contact the Advising Office, 617-585-0160, we offer a Student Assistance Program (SAP).
-Staff and Faculty should contact the Human Resources Office at 617-585-0273, where we offer an Employee Assistance Program (EAP).
+Resources are available to assist BAC staff, temporary employees, faculty, and students in understanding and dealing with drug and alcohol abuse.
+To receive information, students should contact the Advising Office at 617.585.0160 or use our Student Assistance Program (SAP).
+Staff and faculty should contact the Human Resources Office at 617.585.0273, where we offer an Employee Assistance Program (EAP).

 Local, state and federal laws make illegal use of drugs and alcohol serious crimes.
 Conviction can lead to imprisonment, fines and assigned community service.
 Courts do not lift prison sentences in order for convicted persons to attend college or continue their jobs.
 A felony conviction for such an offense can prevent individuals from entering many fields of employment or professions.

 Cities and towns in Massachusetts, specifically, Boston, prohibit public consumption of alcohol and impose fines for violation.
 Massachusetts laws prohibit sale or delivery of alcoholic beverages to persons under 21, with a fine of up to $2,000 and six months imprisonment, or both.